-For separate clocks for Enable Separate Clocks For Each Port. each of the ports ...
+For a single clock Enable Single Clock.
+For separate clocks for each of the ports Enable Separate Clocks For Each Port.

 - Click Next.
 The wizard opens another page where you can set parameters for Port A. - 3.
 Do the following on page 2 of the RAM wizard to specify settings for Port A: - Set parameters according to the kind of memory you want to generate: